 Pavlovas are like big clouds of heaven – like crispy marshmallows, soft and sweet inside and crisp on the outside.
 I know you’re probably thinking that they look a bit intimidating, but I promise you, they are also much more simple to make than they appear.

-Here I’ve called for lemon curd, whipped cream, and berries to top them but don’t let that limit you.
+For these Vanilla Bean Pavlovas I’ve called to pair them with lemon curd, whipped cream, and berries to but don’t let that limit you.
 They are wonderful with all kinds of fruits, sauces, and cremes.
 I make these year round and play with the additions.
 In the summer especially, I love the tartness of lemon or lime curd with the sweet pavlovas and cream.

 These certainly have some sugar in them, but they are quite light, gluten free, and will never leave you feeling uncomfortably full.

 That’s always what I look for in a dessert… because let’s be honest…. no one eats dessert because they are hungry.
 They eat it because it’s delicious.

 Vanilla Bean Pavlovas with Lemon Curd

 - 1 teaspoon vanilla bean paste or vanilla extract